mzur/kirby-uniform/README.md

 There are a few important things happening here.
 First, the `echo_value()` function is used to set the `value` of the email field.
 If the submission of the form has failed, this restores already set fields.
 So in this case you don't have to enter the email address again when the page is reloaded.
 For more on the available functions, see [the functions section](#functions).

 Secondly the honey pot field uses the `sendform__potty` class.
-If you check the `sendform.css` you'll see, that it makes the field disappear visually but not in the souce code of the page the spam-bots are accessing.
+If you check the `sendform.css` you'll see that it makes the field disappear visually but not in the souce code of the page, the spam-bots are accessing.

 Lastly the submit button uses the `token()` function to set its value.
-The token is submitted along with all the other data of the form and ensures that the form can only be sent directly from the website and not e.g. with an automated script.
+The token is submitted along with all the other data of the form and ensures that the form can only be submitted directly from the website and not e.g. with an automated script.

 The presence of these three elements with the exact `name` attributes and the token as a value of the submit button is critical for the plugin to work correctly!